RedBirdiii/H270N-WIFI_OC/README.md

 ### Fixing the ethernet connection

-Both ethernet ports work fine, the main port needs the kext IntelMausi.kext the other one uses Intel Ethernet I219-V kext.
+Both ethernet ports work fine, the main port needs the kext `IntelMausi.kext` the other one uses `SmallTree-Intel-211-AT-PCIe-GBE.kext`.

 ### Fixing sound:

 By following the guide of fixing sound, I got sound.
 I use the green aux output, and I choose Internal Speaker as my output device in Sound Preferences.

-In OpenCore config.plist, in DeviceProperties section, I added this:
+In OpenCore `config.plist`, in `DeviceProperties` section, I added this:

     PciRoot(0x0)/Pci(0x1F,0x3)
     layout-id                 Data         <21>

-Wifi and Bluetooth:
+### Wifi and Bluetooth:

 I only needed to add three kexts files in the Kexts folder.

-    AirportItlwm.kext, IntelBluetoothFirmware.kext and IntelBluetoothInjector.kext
+    AirportItlwm.kext, IntelBluetoothFirmware.kext and BlueToolFixup.kext

-USB Mapping
+### USB Mapping

 I used Hackintool to map my USB ports.
 Then added SSDT-EC-USBX.aml and SSDT-UIAC.aml in ACPI folder.
 Also USBPorts.kext (which is created by Hackintool).

-boot args:
+### boot args:

     keepsyms=1 debug=0x100 alcid=21

-[Remember to fill SMBIOS info]
+### SMBIOS info:

+You'll need to use GenSMBIOS to get your SMBIOS information.

-# Getting the files required
+# Getting the required files

-ACPI files: Check SSDTs section in Dortania guide.
+**ACPI files:** Check SSDTs section in Dortania guide.

-Kexts: Mark a note of the Kexts mentioned in the [Kernel - Add] section of config.plist file.
+**Kexts:** Mark a note of the Kexts mentioned in the `Kernel - Add` section of config.plist file.
-       I've added RestrictedEvents.kext to have access to the new os updates, but keep in mind you need to set SecureBootModel to Disabled to install them.
+       I've added `RestrictedEvents.kext` to have access to the new os updates, but keep in mind you'll need to set `SecureBootModel` to `Disabled` to install them.

+**Picker Variant:** Check the guide 'OpenCore beauty treatment' in Dortania page.

+**Tools and Drivers:** These are taken from OpenCorePKG package.